final-form/react-final-form/docs/examples.md

 ### 💥 [Performance Optimization Through Subscriptions](examples/subscriptions) 💥

 Demonstrates how, by restricting which parts of form state the form component needs to render, it reduces the number of times the whole form has to rerender.
-Yet, if some part of form state is needed inside of it, the [`FormSpy`](#formspy--reactcomponenttypeformspyprops) component can be used to attain it.
+Yet, if some part of form state is needed inside of it, the [`<FormSpy/>`](api/FormSpy) component can be used to attain it.

 ### [Strongly Typed Form and Field Values with TypeScript](https://codesandbox.io/s/strongly-typed-form-values-with-react-final-form-26jkd)